Repair estimate two year limitation period

 Limitation period

-Claims close to the limit
+Claims close to or past the limitation date

-Time period | Participant | ICBC |
+| Time period | Participant action | ICBC action |

 |

-Completes the repairs. | Handles this claim as usual. |
+Completes the repairs and submits the estimate for payment before the limitation date | Handles this claim as usual. |

-It is uncertain whether the participant can complete the repairs and submit the estimate within the two year limitation period. | Contacts ICBC estimating for collision claims or Provincial Glass Operations (PGO) for glass only claims for instructions. |
+| The limitation date is near and the capability of the participant to complete repairs and submit the estimate or invoice before the end of the limitation period is uncertain. | Contacts an ICBC estimating services manager for collision claims or Provincial Glass Operations (PGO) for glass only claims for instructions. |

 |